ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ### Exercise 1

 Read the example data from the database using the OData service.
 Try to read rating and product data.
-Try to filter the returned data e.g. only read reviews for a certain product.
+Try to filter the returned data, for example, only read reviews for a certain product.

 ### Different Service Binding Protocol Options